mark-watson/Clojure-AI-Book-Code/litellm_api/README.md

 # LiteLLM.
 WORK IN PROGRESS

-An open surce Clojure library for using multiple LLM providers and models.
-Here we test with the OpenAI and Gemini APIs.
+Here we use an open source Clojure library by the Unravel team  for using multiple LLM providers and models.

+Wee test with the OpenAI and Gemini APIs.

 Project: https://github.com/unravel-team/litellm-clj

 Other useful Clojure projects by the Unravel team (not used here): https://github.com/unravel-team